Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Introduction

 The SPHEREx$\times$\Euclid synergy is especially powerful because the two experiments bring complementary strengths in angular and spectral coverage.
-SPHEREx provides many narrow bands with modest angular resolution but deep, uniform coverage in the North Ecliptic Pole (NEP) and the South Ecliptic Pole (SEP), enabling precise multi-band EBL auto- and cross-spectra not cosmic-variance dominated at high $\ell$ once instrumental noise and shot noise are controlled. \Euclid contributes high signal-to-noise shear maps in several photometric redshift bins and dense galaxy samples for clustering, both over areas that overlap the SPHEREx deep fields.
+SPHEREx provides many narrow bands with modest angular resolution but deep, uniform coverage in the north ecliptic pole (NEP) and the south ecliptic pole (SEP), enabling precise multi-band EBL auto- and cross-spectra.
+At high $\ell$, once instrumental noise and shot noise are controlled, these measurements are shape-noise and shot-noise dominated. \Euclid contributes high signal-to-noise shear maps in several photometric redshift bins and dense galaxy samples for clustering over two deep fields, the Euclid Deep Field North (EDFN; 20\,$\deg^2$) and the Euclid Deep Field South (EDFS; 23\,$\deg^2$), both of which are fully contained within the corresponding SPHEREx deep fields \citep{Dore18,Scaramella-EP1}.
 The joint data vector thus contains ten EBL auto-spectra, tomographic shear and galaxy auto-spectra, and crucially cross-spectra between each EBL band and each shear (and clustering) bin.
 The spectral diversity across the ten bands constrains the colour of each component; the tomographic information in shear and galaxies constrains its redshift weighting; and the cross-correlation pattern across probes breaks degeneracies between components that project similarly in any one map alone.